 - Be attentive to privacy issues and policy regarding individual’s health status.

-- Be attentive to campus health and safety protocols as available on the Smart Restart website to reinforce consistency of messaging
+- Be attentive to campus health and safety protocols as available on the COVID-19 Response website to reinforce consistency of messaging

 Why is this planning important?

 As described above, there are various scenarios of quarantine or isolation that will require students to be absent from your courses:

 - Staying at home if they experience COVID-19 symptoms